reihan114/Real_Estate_Price_prediction/README.md

 1)Data preprocessing and cleaning.
 2)Exploratory data analysis (EDA) for insights.
-3)Building a predictive model using algorithms like Linear Regression or Random Forest.
+3)Building a predictive model using algorithms like Linear Regression.
-4)Model evaluation using metrics such as RMSE or R².
+4)Model evaluation
-5)Visualizing predictions and feature importance.
+5)Visualizing predictions
 6)**Technologies Used:**

 Programming Language: Python